Sociology

 SUBJECT overview

 Sociology enables students to gain knowledge and understanding of key social structures, processes and issues through the study of families, education, crime and deviance, social stratification, religion and beliefs.
-Students will develop their analytical and communication skills by comparing and contrasting perspectives on a variety of social issues, and by studying sociology they will gain skills towards how to: investigate facts and make deduction, develop opinions and new ideas on social issues, analyse and better understand the social world.
+Students will develop their analytical and communication skills by comparing and contrasting perspectives on a variety of social issues, and by studying Sociology, they will gain skills towards how to: investigate facts and make deductions, develop opinions and new ideas on social issues, analyse and better understand the social world.

 Unit overview – autumn term

-Subject: Sociology A Level |
+Subject: Sociology of Beliefs |

 |